-7. MPA advises the shipping community to adhere closely to the health advisory in ANNEX E. The National Environment Agency's (NEA) Port Health requires the following vessels to submit the Maritime Declaration of Health Form (refer to Port Marine Circular 10 of 2020):
+4. MPA advises the shipping community to adhere closely to the health advisory in ANNEX D. The National Environment Agency's (NEA) Port Health requires the following vessels to submit the Maritime Declaration of Health Form:

 - a.
-All arriving vessels with crew/passengers with recent travel history to mainland China, France, Germany, Iran, Italy, Republic of Korea, and Spain in the past 14 days; or - b.
-All arriving vessels that have called at ports in mainland China, France, Germany, Iran, Italy, Republic of Korea, and Spain in the past 14 days.
+All arriving passenger ships (with the exception of ferries operated by MPAlicenced regional ferry service operators); or - b.
+All arriving vessels with crew/passengers with recent travel history to mainland China, Iran, northern Italy or the Republic of Korea in the past 14 days; or - c.
+All arriving vessels that have called at ports in mainland China, Iran, northern Italy or the Republic of Korea in the past 14 days.

-8. MPA also urges all crew members onboard to have their temperature taken twice daily.
+5. MPA also urges all crew members onboard to have their temperature taken twice daily.
 There are also guidelines on how to isolate unwell crew and passengers.
 For guidance on the disinfection protocols of common areas and rooms in the vessel, please refer to the NEA's website for the Interim Guidelines for Environmental Cleaning and Disinfection of Areas Exposed to Confirmed Case(s) of COVID-19 in Non-Healthcare Premises, and the Interim Guidelines for Environmental Cleaning and Disinfection of Premises with Transient Exposure to Confirmed Case(s) of COVID-19, if needed.
 If any of their crew or passengers are unwell, they should report the incident to the Marine Safety Control Centre at 6325 2488/2489.

-9. Managers/supervisors of terminal operators, agents, contractors and service providers are to take note of the health advisory in ANNEX F and bring it to the attention of staff who are required to work on board ships.
+6. Managers/supervisors of terminal operators, agents, contractors and service providers are to take note of the health advisory in ANNEX E and bring it to the attention of staff who are required to work on board ships.